-The Square Pigeon’s Pipeline: NFL Week 3
+The Square Pigeon’s Pipeline: NFL Divisional Round Weekend Picks

 The Square Pigeon Pipeline is in its third year here at the Spooky Express.
 Jason delivers his thoughts and picks on both college football and the NFL each and every week.

 Indianapolis Colts at Kansas City Chiefs